leoferaderonugraha/lambda-calculus/README.md

 # Lambda Calculus Evaluator

-An exercise to learn more about function programming.
+An exercise to learn more about functional programming.